ReactiveX/RxGo/README.md

 As discussed, two operators are connected through a channel.

 An item produced by an Observable can be either a value or an error.
-If we want to produce an item based on a value, we have to use `rxgo.FromValue(x)`.
-On the other hand, if we want to produce an error we can do it using `rxgo.FromError(err)`.
+If we want to produce an item based on a value, we have to use `rxgo.Of(x)`.
+On the other hand, if we want to produce an error we can do it using `rxgo.Error(err)`.

 By default, an Observable is stopped once an error is produced.
 However, there are special operators to deal with errors (e.g. `OnError`, `Retry`, etc.)